-When Italy entered the First World War in spring 1915, the Greco-Italian painter Giorgio de Chirico departed the Paris of Pablo Picasso and Guillaume Apollinaire to enlist with his brother.
-They were billeted with the 27th Infantry Regiment, far from the front line, in Ferrara, where their mother rented them furnished rooms in the via Montebello.
+When Italy entered World War I in spring 1915, the Greco-Italian painter Giorgio de Chirico departed the Paris of Pablo Picasso and Guillaume Apollinaire to enlist with his brother.
+They were billeted with the 27th Infantry Regiment, far from the front line, in Ferrara, where their mother rented them furnished rooms in via Montebello.
 Inspired by Ferrara’s interiors, windows, shops and strangely shaped biscuits glimpsed in the bakeries of the former Jewish ghetto, De Chirico began painting what he called ‘metaphysical interiors’.

 ‘Revolt of the Sage’, curated by the artist Simon Moretti and Craig Burnett, takes its name from one such peculiarly hermetic interior, painted in 1916.
 In this, the exhibition’s absent lodestar, jostling angular frames push up against the picture plane.
 Behind, a slanting striated panel, flickering unstably between being a ceiling or a wall, leads to an opaque Renaissance window of Veronese green.
 Laid out on the canvases are specimens of those strange biscuits.
-De Chirico may have maintained the pretence of life as normal, not permitting war imagery into the paintings, but The Revolt of the Sage evinces enigmatic stasis anxiety.
+De Chirico may have maintained the pretence of life as normal, not permitting war imagery into his paintings, but The Revolt of the Sage evinces enigmatic stasis anxiety.
 And this despite his professed belief in metaphysical timelessness: ‘Time does not exist,’ he wrote to Apollinaire in July 1916, ‘and on the great curve of eternity the past is the same as the future.’

 Cumulatively, in ‘Revolt of the Sage’ there is a sense of artworks withholding.
-The task is not to unriddle their relation to de Chirico: as in his paintings, enigmatic space is charged with meaning.
+The task is not to unriddle their relation to De Chirico: as in his paintings, enigmatic space is charged with meaning.

 Main image: Simon Moretti, Untitled (Boy Runner), 2016.
 Courtesy: the artist